threefoldtech/zos/docs/kubernetes/README.md

 ```

 We generated the wireguard, a secure and fast VPN, configuration file that we will use here after in this guide.
 Note that we can also ask for an ipv6 configuration for `add-access` command only if you remove the --ip4 flag.
-To do so you will need to find a node with the [api](https://explorer.devnet.grid.tf/nodes) that has a public_config set to `null`.

 here is an example